ppy/osu-wiki/wiki/Beatmap_Ranking_Procedure/en.md

 ## Feedback

-A beatmap's creator can mark their submissions as `Work-in-progress` or `Pending`.
+A beatmap's creator can mark their submissions as `Work in Progress` or `Pending`.
 Beatmaps in both of these categories are intended to receive feedback from the osu! community.

 [Modding](/wiki/Modding) is the process of receiving constructive criticism on a beatmap and is beneficial to improving its quality.
 Users ordinarily post feedback on a beatmap's discussion page or discuss issues with the beatmap's creator directly.